awsdocs/aws-glue-developer-guide/doc_source/workflows_api_concepts.md

 Use the `GetWorkflowRun` API operation to get a dynamic view of a running workflow\.
 This operation returns the same static view of the graph along with metadata related to the workflow run\.

-For instance, nodes representing jobs in the `GetWorkflowRun` call have a list of job runs initiated as part of the latest run of the workflow\.
+For run, nodes representing jobs in the `GetWorkflowRun` call have a list of job runs initiated as part of the latest run of the workflow\.
 You can use this list to display the run status of each job in the graph itself\.
-For downstream dependencies that are not yet executed, this field is set to `null`\.
+For downstream dependencies that are not yet run, this field is set to `null`\.
 The graphed information makes you aware of the current state of any workflow at any point of time\.

-The dynamic view returned by this API is as per the static view that was present when the workflow run was started\.
+The dynamic view returned by this API is based on the static view that was present when the workflow run was started\.

-*Run\-time nodes example:* `{name:T1, type: Trigger, uniqueId:1}`, `{name:J1, type:Job, uniqueId:2, jobDetails:{jobRuns}}`, `{name:C1, type:Crawler, uniqueId:3, crawlerDetails:{crawls}}`
+*Runtime nodes example:* `{name:T1, type: Trigger, uniqueId:1}`, `{name:J1, type:Job, uniqueId:2, jobDetails:{jobRuns}}`, `{name:C1, type:Crawler, uniqueId:3, crawlerDetails:{crawls}}`

 ### Example 1: Dynamic View<a name="workflows_api_concepts_dynamic_examples"></a>